 Earnings, Cash & Competitive Moat

-Analysts covering FormFactor expect earnings per share to grow 106% over the next 12 months, although estimates will likely change after earnings.
+Analysts covering FormFactor expect earnings per share to grow 61.9% over the next 12 months, although estimates will likely change after earnings.

-Key Takeaways from FormFactor's Q2 Results
+Key Takeaways from FormFactor's Q1 Results

 Is Now The Time?

-When considering an investment in FormFactor, investors should take into account its valuation and business qualities as well as what's happened in the latest quarter.
-We cheer for everyone who's making the lives of others easier through technology but in the case of FormFactor, we'll be cheering from the sidelines.
-Its revenue growth has been very weak, and analysts expect growth rates to deteriorate from there.
-On top of that, unfortunately its growth is coming at a cost of significant cash burn and operating margins reveal subpar cost controls compared to other semiconductor businesses.
+We cheer for everyone who's making the lives of others easier through technology, but in the case of FormFactor, we'll be cheering from the sidelines.
+Its revenue has declined over the last three years, and analysts expect growth to deteriorate from here.
+On top of that, its operating margins reveal subpar cost controls compared to other semiconductor businesses, and its low free cash flow margins give it little breathing room.

 To get the best start with StockStory check out our most recent Stock picks, and then sign up to our earnings alerts by adding companies to your watchlist here.
 We typically have the quarterly earnings results analyzed within seconds of the data being released, and especially for the companies reporting pre-market, this often gives investors the chance to react to the results before the market has fully absorbed the information.